Does the thought of a razor sharp blade on your neck make you reach for the nearest blunt old safety razor?

 The Pyramid Honing technique is a method of alternating between two different grit honing stones.
 The beauty of the pyramid is that you can start at different points depending on the razor and just work all the way down.

 A few explanations of how to follow the pyramid:

 - One stroke includes running both sides of the blade's edge on the stone.

 - Choose your starting point based on razor steel and how blunt it is.
 For example a stainless steel razor takes fewer strokes but they need to be honed more often.

 |Starting Point||Strokes on #4000 Grit||Strokes on #8000 Grit|

 |Stainless Steel Razor||3||3|

 Honing a straight razor is as much an art form as shaving with one.
 It requires practice and patience, so don't expect to be perfect straight away.

-You can send your razor into sharpening professionals - who undoubtedly can deliver a superior sharpness - however I feel that learning how to maintain your own razor is part of the joy of wet shaving with a straight edge razor.
-It does take some time to learn but shaving with a sharp razor is worth all of the effort.
+You can send your razor into sharpening professionals - who undoubtedly can deliver a superior sharpness – but that learning how to maintain your own razor is part of the joy of wet shaving with a straight edge razor.
+It does take time to learn but shaving with a sharp razor is worth all of the effort.